 Natural materials are unpredictable, and of course computational design can only solve so much.
 However, the history behind Japanese joinery and the intersection between joinery and modern computation offered a new framework for a flexible system that could begin to look at how we can more efficiently use and build with limited resources and materials.

-As a look into a completely new typology of architectural thinking, it was a breath of fresh air to look at building practices beyond traditional BIM systems.
+As a look into a completely new type of architectural thinking, it was a breath of fresh air to examine building practices beyond traditional BIM systems.
 While a lot of the proposed designs are probably unrealistic, it's a valuable thought starter nonetheless.